 These bright yellow blooms on large heads are the easiest flowers to grow in the garden.
 And lucky for all of us, You can plant some short-season varieties late in the season.

-Related: Do you love yellow flowers as much as I do?
+Related: Do you love yellow flower petals as much as I do?
 We have an entire blog post dedicated to planting and growing yellow perennials!

 How late can you plant sunflowers?